RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | PAINTING RESTORATION

 Accumulative dirt is carefully removed from the surface of this oil painting, as a first stage of the cleaning process.
 After all the surface dirt is removed, discreet patch tests will be carried out to establish the correct combination and concentration of solvents to remove traces of discoloured varnish without disturbing the pigments.
 At this stage, any detached flakes of paint can be reattached, or if these fragments are missing, these losses toned in.

-Restoring a Slashed Painting
+Slashed Painting Restoration

 Paintings are sometimes inadvertently slashed when being unwrapped with a knife to remove protective packaging.

-Our painting conservator used a thread-by-thread tear-mending technique known as reweaving.
+To restore this oil on canvas; our painting restoration team used a thread-by-thread tear-mending technique known as reweaving.
 This resulted in a strong local repair and avoided the need to reline the entire canvas.
+The damaged area was then filled and retouched to reintegrate the repair into the surrounding paint.

 This much-loved family portrait had suffered as a result of being in a house fire.
 In addition to soot deposits, the painting was subjected to water damage, and at first glance, the painting appeared to be unsalvageable.